Applications for US unemployment aid fall to 49-year low

 WASHINGTON (AP) — The number of people seeking U.S. unemployment benefits fell to its lowest level since late 1969, a sign that employers are holding onto their workers despite signs of a slowing economy.

-The Labor Department says weekly applications for jobless aid fell 10,000 to a seasonally adjusted 202,000.
+Weekly applications for jobless aid fell 10,000 to a seasonally adjusted 202,000, the Labor Department said Thursday.
 That is the lowest since the week of December 6, 1969.

-Applications are a proxy for layoffs, so the drop to such a low level indicates that companies are cutting very few workers.
-That’s a reassuring sign as other data, such as weak consumer and business spending, and sluggish growth overseas, points to slower U.S. growth this year.
+Applications are a proxy for layoffs, so the drop to such a low number indicates that companies are cutting very few workers.
+That’s a reassuring sign as other data, such as weak consumer and business spending, and sluggish growth overseas, point to slower U.S. growth this year.

 A report Wednesday from payroll processor ADP found that businesses added just 129,000 jobs in March, down from 197,000 the previous month.